-My work—in the form of paintings, drawings, and site-specific installations—stems from patterns and traces of growth and transformation in the natural world and the built environment.
+My work—in the form of paintings, drawings, site-specific installations, and public-art works—stems from patterns and traces of growth and transformation in the natural world and the built environment.
 Overall, I strive to delineate the emotional resonance that I see in forms made by natural forces.

 In my works, masses of lines evoke various influences: organic structures like plants, hair, muscles, and fungi; natural systems such as waves and wind currents; geological strata; and topographical maps.
 These linear networks are often based on hand-drawn records of physical effects of nature in my immediate surroundings—like a bent plane around a window, a sloping floor, or the decaying walls in my former studio.